XEmAX32/create-NFT-API/README.md

-Simple API endpoint to deploy custom NFTs on Solidity.
+Simple API endpoint to deploy custom NFTs.

 Built in February 2022 to prototype for a business scenario, currently I'm not sure if it's still working, I'm uploading it here for archival purposes.